-Situated south of the center of Linn County, Mound City is the county seat of Linn County.
+Situated south of the center of the county, Mound City is the county seat of Linn County.
 It was first called Sugar Mound due to its proximity to the mound by the same name, situated a little to the east.
 One of the first businesses established was a grocery by a pro-slavery man named Miller.
-A post office was established on March 15, 1855, with the first postmaster being Dr. Isaac B. Stockton.
+On March 15, 1855, a post office was established, with the first postmaster being Dr. Isaac B. Stockton.

 A large Fourth of July celebration was held at Sugar Mound in the summer of 1858, with at least 1,000 people attending, many from miles away.
-A grand barbecue was the notable feature of the celebration, but the ox that was roasted proved too small to feed all of the people who attended.
-That summer a Town Hall was erected and in the winter of 1858-59, it also served as a school with a man named A. A. Johns as the first teacher.
+A grand barbecue was the notable feature of the celebration, but the roasted ox proved too small to feed all of the people who attended.
+That summer, a Town Hall was erected, and in the winter of 1858-59, it also served as a school with a man named A. A. Johns as the first teacher.

-Though these early years proved successful for the fledgling city, Mound City and all of Linn County was immersed in the Kansas-Missouri Border War as pro-slavery men and abolitionists fought for control of the territory.
+Though these early years proved successful for the fledgling city, Mound City and Linn County were immersed in the Kansas-Missouri Border War as pro-slavery men and abolitionists fought for control of the territory.
 During these tumultuous years, Mound City and its vicinity became the headquarters of Charles R. Jennison, the leader of the Kansas “Jayhawkers” and Free-State advocate, James Montgomery.
 Many area citizens rode with these leaders on their forays against the Missourians.
-Jennison was the first to become established in the town and his name became a terror to the people of Bates and Vernon Counties in Missouri.
+Jennison was the first to become established in the town, and his name became a terror to the people of Bates and Vernon Counties in Missouri.
 Mound City was used as a base from which to strike quickly and get back across the border before the citizens of Missouri could gather a force and strike back.
-In December 1860, a company of infantry under Captain National Lyon came to Mound City with orders to capture Captain Montgomery, who lived about five miles up Sugar Creek, but when the company arrived Montgomery, who had been notified, was gone.
+In December 1860, a company of infantry under Captain National Lyon came to Mound City with orders to capture Captain Montgomery, who lived about five miles up Sugar Creek.
+When the company arrived, Montgomery, who had been notified, was gone.

 On November 8, 1859, an election was held in the county to determine the permanent location of the county seat.
 Paris and Mound City were the principal contestants, with Mound City receiving a majority of the votes – 508 to Paris’ 471.
 Mound City was officially declared the seat of justice, at least for a time.
-Over the next 15 years, it would move several times, before finally settling for the last time, once again in Mound City in 1875.
+It would move several times over the next 15 years before finally settling for the last time, once again in Mound City in 1875.

-In 1863, the United Brethren congregation began to build a church, but, was unable to finish it due to financial constraints.
+In 1863, the United Brethren congregation began to build a church but could not finish it due to financial constraints.
 They then sold it to the Ladies’ Enterprise Association, which completed the building and converted it into a free church and schoolhouse.
-Later, in 1866, the building would be acquired by the county and would be used as a courthouse.
+Later, in 1866, the building would be acquired by the county and used as a courthouse.

 On April 1, 1864, another newspaper, the Border Sentinel, was established by J. T. & J. D. Snoddy.
 Though J. T. Snoddy died on the 21st of the same month, J. D. Snoddy continued the publication of the newspaper for a time.
 In August 1866, the newspaper was sold to a man named Joel Moody, who would publish it until March 28, 1868, when he sold it to Nathan G. Barter, who continued its publication until January 1874, when it was removed to Fort Scott.

-On April 1, 1873, yet another newspaper was established by J. J. McCallum called the Linn County Enterprise.
-It was sold in January 1876 and the name changed to the Linn County Clarion, which would continue on for the next several years.
-In 1893, it would be consolidated with the La Cygne Weekly Journal and be called the Journal-Clarion, until it too, was discontinued in January, 1914.
+On April 1, 1873, another newspaper was established by J. J. McCallum called the Linn County Enterprise.
+It was sold in January 1876, and the name changed to the Linn County Clarion, which would continue for the next several years.
+In 1893, it was consolidated with the La Cygne Weekly Journal and called the Journal-Clarion until discontinued in January 1914.